fastrgv/RufasCube/README.md

 ## what is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and GL-lettering.
-Achieves version 3.3 core profile contexts, and compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
-This project serves as a testbed for learning the complexities of modern OpenGL, GLSL and the OpenGLAda binding.
+Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and actual TTF-lettering.
+Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
+This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts and the OpenGLAda binding.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a PNG reader by Stephen Sanguine, SFML-Audio with a custom binding, and a GNAT compiler.

 ## RufasCube Game Introduction